Gazmasater/bpfgo/README.md

     return 0;
 }

-// IMPORTANT: do NOT "fail" when port==0.
+// IMPORTANT: do NOT fail when port==0.
-// For TCP connected sockets sendto()/recvfrom() often have NULL addr => we keep fd_state ports.
-// For recvfrom kernel may write port==0 in some cases; don't wipe. static __always_inline int fill_from_sockaddr_user(struct trace_info *info,
+// Just "don't overwrite" ports if they are already known from fd_state. static __always_inline int fill_from_sockaddr_user(struct trace_info *info,
                                                    const void *uaddr,
                                                    __u32 addrlen,